dxcv/q-trader/README.md

 # Build and deploy Docker image to AWS ECR
 ./deploy.sh

 # Refactoring
 # Try LSTM

+# Generic MA Trading System
+# Strategy: Buy when price is above weekly PSAR (0.008, 0.2).
+Sell when price is below
+# Strategy: Buy when daily SMA 200 is going up and price closes higher 200 SMA.
+Sell otherwise

 # Position sizing based on % of balance